Alexis de Tocqueville (1805-1859)

 “America is great because she is good.
 If America ceases to be good, America will cease to be great.”

 In 1831, a French nobleman named Alexis de Tocqueville visited the United States for a nine-month visit and examination of the country’s penal system.
 His travels took him to many states and to a meeting with President Andrew Jackson, “a man of violent character and middling capacity,” Tocqueville declared.
-His observations of American life, its people, and of the state of its democracy became the subject of his work, Democracy in America, published in two parts in 1835 and 1840.
+His observations of American life, its people, and the state of its democracy became the subject of his work, Democracy in America, published in two parts in 1835 and 1840.
 It remains one of the most insightful works ever written about America.

 He viewed America with amazement.
 “I confess that in America I saw more than America: I sought the image of democracy itself, with its inclinations, its character, its prejudices, and its passions,” he wrote.
 The fast pace of American life also made an impression.
 “No sooner do you set foot upon the American soil than you are stunned by a kind of tumult…Everything in motion around you.”